By Claire Bacon, ACN, CNC

 “Home remedies” for Raynaud’s abound online, but nothing seems to work as well as simply keeping your hands warm, any way you like!

 Tips for Healthy Circulation

+There are lots of things you can do to promote healthy circulation.
 One of the best ways have healthy circulation is movement – not necessarily intense exercise, but simply taking a walk or not sitting for too long can do the trick.
 The more moving you do, the better.
 No need to push yourself too hard.

 The next step is to bring down inflammation from your diet.
 Eating fatty fish, high fiber foods, and plenty of vegetables cooked with ginger, turmeric, and garlic are helpful.
 You’ll want to avoid sugar in all its forms, and avoid coffee too, as it can make small capillaries constrict.
-In addition:

 - Get a massage.
 Massage can stimulate circulation and is a great stress reducer, too!

 - Avoid caffeine, nicotine and alcohol.
 These can constrict blood vessels.

 - Wear compression stockings.
 These apply pressure to the legs and feet, forcing blood to flow back to the heart.